aminnie/Ketron-EVM-MIDI-Controller/README.md

 ### Controller Button Configuration

 The USB based MIDI Controller supports the most often used Arranger functions via MIDI SysEx and CC messages.
-Button assignmeents can be changed by modifying the values in a config file saved on the controller's USB drive.
+Button assignments can be changed by modifying the values in a config file saved on the controller's USB drive.
 The controller supports a base and shift layer, enabling up to 24 functions to be coded on the keys.

 #### Base layer key assignments